-Aim Outcome A. Increased confidence with basic skills Internal tracking data across school showed that between 75% and 89% of children in receipt of PP funding reached daily objectives at a fluent level in reading writing and maths for the Autumn and Spring terms.
+Aim Outcome Increased confidence with basic skills Internal tracking data across school showed that between 75% and 89% of children in receipt of PP funding reached daily objectives at a fluent level in reading writing and maths for the Autumn and Spring terms.
 Most were on track to reach age related expectations (ARE) by the end of the year.
-B. Improved Pupil Resilience and Self Learning Click or tap here to enter text.
-C. Improved phonics, spelling and key Instant recall facts (KIRFS) in maths Due to lockdown the phonics screening tests did not take place.
+Improved Pupil Resilience and Self Learning This was difficult to track due to lockdown.
+Up to the end of the spring term in 2020 the large majority of pupils were working comfortably within age related expectation and building confidence and a growth mindset.
+During the summer term lockdown, engagement in remote learning for a small but significant number of children, was low as resilience dropped.
+On return in September a Recovery Curriculum was put in place during the autumn term to support children's resilience.
+The majority of PP children returned to successful participation and built resilience quickly following the trauma of lockdown.
+The large majority of pupils were working confidently within age related expectations in reading and the majority were working within age related expectations in maths.
+Children had lost confidence and stamina in writing at length.
+This will be a focus for the next academic year.
+Improved phonics, spelling and key Instant recall facts (KIRFS) in maths Due to lockdown the phonics screening tests did not take place.
 However, assessments at the end of the spring term 2020 and the beginning of the autumn term 2020 identified all children with PP funding made significant progress and most will pass phonics screening or reached ARE in spelling for the time of year.
-Times tables Rock Stars tracking showed Analysis of spelling progress tracking shows D. Improved retention of key concepts Regular, daily concept checking, over and post learning, has supported children in building firm foundations in their education and 'keep up' with their peers in class learning.
-Most children in receipt of PP funding were on track to reach ARE in reading, writing and maths by Spring 2 2020.
-E. Increased attendance rates and reduced persistent absence There has been an overall improvement in attendance rates for PP children across school.
-Although the same percentage of children (33%) reached the 97% attendance target, of the children who didn't quite reach the target 38% had narrowed the gap with the target.
+Times tables Rock Stars tracking showed that rapid recall response times had improved by up to 25%. during stable time in school.
+During lockdown participation fell.
+This will be a repeated intervention moving forwards Analysis of spelling progress tracking shows that the majority of the PP pupils in each year group achieved the age-related spelling outcomes for the majority of the objectives.
+However, there are some significant gaps and fall back in learning due to the summer lockdown.
+These gaps will be a focus moving forwards.
+Improved retention of key concepts Regular, daily concept checking, over and post learning, has supported children in building firm foundations in their education and 'keep up' with their peers in class learning.
+Most children in receipt of PP funding were on track to reach ARE in reading, writing and maths by end of Spring term 2020.
+Increased attendance rates and reduced persistent absence There has been an overall improvement in attendance rates for PP children across school.
+Although the same percentage of children (33%) reached the 97% attendance target of the children who didn't quite reach the target 38% had narrowed the gap with the target.
 Persistent absence of over 10% absence over the two terms for PP children is at 16% which was due in the majority of cases to illness.